 Maybe you’ve heard you need a will . . . but when will you really know?
 When it’s too late!

 Yes, estate planning is about death and disability – but it’s also about leaving a plan by choosing where your property ends up when you’re gone, maybe also who you want to take care of your kids (or pets), or if you’re a business owner, how to maximize value and ease transition conflict for business succession.
 If you use a financial adviser, you will want to know that estate planning can ensure liquidity and be consistent with a financial plan.

 Elder, Probate and Intergenerational Mediation

 Mediation can be particularly effective in probate or family disputes where family conflicts or dysfunction often overshadow the legal, financial and care management issues.
 Elder law, estate planning, and probate are uniquely suited to mediation, because mediation can allow the parties to a conflict (typically family members and others with close emotional ties) to reach their own agreement.
-The parties’ solution is usually preferable to a decision imposed by a court or another third party, and may promote the healing of relationships that have become strained or difficult.
+The parties’ solution is usually preferable to a decision imposed by a court or another third party and may promote the healing of relationships that have become strained or difficult.
 The nature of court proceedings does little to preserve important relationships or empower those within a conflict to have a voice, and that is where mediation can be particularly valuable to resolve disputes.
 You can read a Q & A about this topic here.

 Elder Law and Life Planning